Jordin Sparks: 2014–2017: #ByeFelicia and Right Here Right Now

 On November 25, it was announced that Sparks would release her third studio album, Right Here Right Now, in early 2015, under Louder Than Life/Red Associated Labels, subsidiaries of Sony Music Entertainment, in conjunction with 19 Recordings.

 On December 2, the song "It Ain't You" from Sparks's mixtape #ByeFelicia, became available for pre-order on major music markets and was also uploaded to Sparks's Vevo YouTube page.
-The single was released on December 15, 2014, as a promotional single and first off from Sparks's third album.
+The single was released on December 15, 2014, as a promotional single from Sparks's third album.
 On December 16, Right Here Right Now became available for pre-order on Sparks's official website.
 On February 11, 2015, Double Tap, the first single for Sparks's album became available for pre-order.
 The single featuring 2Chainz was released on March 2, followed by the music video on March 10, with the album's release date officially set for August 21, 2015.
 That year, Sparks performed "The Star-Spangled Banner" at the 2015 Indianapolis 500.

 In May 2016, Sparks was cast in the feature film God Bless the Broken Road, based on the song of the same name.
-While originally scheduled for release in 2016, as of June 2018 it has yet to find a distributor and has not been released.

 On May 20, 2016, Sparks parted ways with her record company, Louder Than Life.

 On October 2, 2016, Food Network aired "Keep it Simple, Sparks", a pilot episode of Sparks's potential series Sugar and Sparks, focusing on her dream to own her own bakery and mastering the baking industry with the help of Duff Goldman.
 However, the show was not picked up for a full season.

 In 2017, Sparks joined Thomas Rhett and Molly Sims in judging Miss America 2018.